Graduates of International and Non-accredited Canadian Programs

 - a degree in audiology or speech-language pathology from a program that is determined by the Registration and Competence Committee to contain coursework and clinical practice hours equivalent to accredited Canadian graduate programs.

 NBASLPA recognizes that many international programs are offered at the Bachelor's degree level only, but may contain coursework and clinical practice hours that are substantially equivalent to the accredited Canadian graduate programs, and as such we will review and consider internationally educated speech-language pathologists and audiologists with a Bachelor's degree.
-There is some coursework, however, that is required at the graduate level, but these can often be obtained through approved online courses in addition to the Bachelor's degree.
+There is some coursework, however, that is required at the graduate level, but these can often be obtained through approved online courses in addition to the Bachelor's degree, provided the Bachelor's degree is determined to be substantially equivalent.
 You can review the Coursework Summary Form to see where you might have gaps in equivalency and obtain the required areas of coursework.
 This will not, however, guarantee that you will be deemed eligible for registration.

 After review of an application from an international program, should there be any coursework/equivalents that are missing, we may still provide a license to practice with restriction or limitations in certain areas of scope or populations until the applicant can obtain the required coursework or practicum hours, and/or we may require the applicant to practice under supervision until the missing coursework has been obtained.